5 ways to engage with PR as a medical or dental practice

 Written by Georgina Senior, Public Relations Consultant, for Doctify

-With the healthcare industry constantly evolving, public relations (PR) is proving to be needed more now than it ever has done.
-Whilst traditionally reputation and word of mouth have been the driving forces behind accelerating a practice’s growth, with more and more people doing their own research for the “right” practitioners it’s those who stand out the most – something that can be accomplished with help of good PR – who are more likely to win the business.
+The healthcare industry is constantly evolving, public relations (PR) is proving to be needed more now than it ever has done.
+Whilst traditionally reputation and word of mouth have been the driving forces behind accelerating a practice’s growth, more and more people are doing their own research for the “right” practitioner.
+Those who stand out the most – something that can be accomplished with help of good PR – are more likely to win the business.
 Whilst advertising can give you exposure, only good PR can generate the credibility that media coverage inspires.
 We interviewed PR expert Georgina Senior to give you a few actionable in-house PR tactics you can start using now and gain exposure like your competitors.

 Harness the power of social media